kyuditsky/rPi_hat/README.md

-9-70VDC input to 5V 3A HAT for RapsberryPi 3
+9-70VDCin:: 5V 3A Vout buck converter

+see buildnotes_rpi_hat.txt for up to date notes/info